Message queues in GeMRTOS #

 A message is sent with the following parameters:

-[in] prcb It is the pointer to the message queue resource.
-The pointer is the value returned by the gu_queue_create function when the message queue resource was created.
+Name Description prcb It is the pointer to the message queue resource.
+The pointer is the value returned by the gu_queue_create function when the message queue resource was created. pmsg It is the pointer to the message to be sent. msg_length It is the lenght of the message to be sent. timeout It is the timeout to send the message.

 Receiving messages from a Message queue resource #